 Why to avoid human involvement

-Human involvement is not something which always has to avoided.
-Humans, of course, add numerous benefits in whatever they are working on.
-So, good plans to introduce automation must identify the human differentiators, and separate the activities, better suited to humans, from common and monotonous activities, better performed by machines.
+Human involvement is not something to avoid, but rather to redirect to where it provides more value.
+Humans add numerous benefits in whatever they are working on.
+Good automation and transformation plans must identify the human differentiators in a specific environment, and separate the activities better suited to humans, from common and monotonous activities better performed by machines.

-Here are the automation benefits for IT infrastructure:
+Here are the benefits of automation in IT Operations:

 a.
 Tactical Benefits